B7rian/ripsum/README.md

 the results are in the NOTES files.
 256k seemed to work best but uses a lot of RAM on large jobs.
 I would like to make this command-line controllable and maybe even dynamic in the future.

-# Known issues / To do
-- Uses too much memory
-- Not all sha256sum and md5sum and other *sum command line options fully implemented
-- Only sha256 is supported
-- Return codes not implemented
-- Error handling not implemented
-	- May not handle missing files when -c is used
-- Performance: Big files scheduled late extend the total runtime unnecessarily
-- Performance: Initial directory traversal to build file list runs in single core and can peg that core for a few seconds unnecessarily
-- Probably Linux only.
-I haven't tried anything else.
-- OpenSSL 1.1 API
-- Read block size optimized form my development system